diambra/docs/content/handsOnReinforcementLearning/sheeprl/_index.en.md

 * Run the trained agent in the environment for one episode.

-SheepRL natively supports supports dictionary observation spaces, the only thing you need to define is the keys of the observations you want to process.
+SheepRL natively supports dictionary observation spaces, the only thing you need to define is the keys of the observations you want to process.
 For more information about observations selection, check <a href="https://github.com/Eclectic-Sheep/sheeprl/blob/main/howto/select_observations.md" target="_blank">here</a>.

 ##### Configs Folder
 First, it is necessary to create a folder for the configuration files.
 We create the `configs` folder under the `./sheeprl/` folder in the <a href="https://github.com/diambra/agents/tree/main/stable_baselines3" target="_blank">DIAMBRA Arena</a> GitHub repository.
 Then we added the `.env` file in `./sheeprl/` folder, in which we need to define the `SHEEPRL_SEARCH_PATH` environment variable as follows: